Buying a home can be a great way to build personal wealth over time, but it isn’t the right decision for everyone.

 Not everyone dreams of becoming a homeowner.
 Maintaining a home is an ongoing process, especially if you have an older dwelling.
 Hinges rust, faucets leak and lawns need to be reseeded.
 Perhaps you’re not ready to give up your leisure time to do home improvement projects.

-As a homeowner, you alone are responsible for the upkeep of your dwelling, says Eric Sztanyo, a real estate agent based in Cincinnati.
+As a homeowner, you alone are responsible for the upkeep of your dwelling, says Eric Sztanyo, owner of We Buy NKY Houses, which buys homes in northern Kentucky and Cincinnati.
 “There is no landlord to call to fix the leaky roof,” he adds.

 If you’re not willing to invest the time and effort to maintain your home, you may be happier as a renter.